 (b) ensure the receipt is left in a reasonably secure way and in a conspicuous position.

-80. Copies of seized things to be provided
+80. Seized things, copies of to be provided

 (1) This section applies if the person executing a warrant relating to premises seizes, under section 79 —